 Component life should be fine for 1000 hours provided valves aren't left with high pressure drops against them for long periods causing silting of control lands to occur.

-Tips to extend life are to check contamination levels regularly because as soon as the fluid starts drifting over this there will be increased risk of unreliable operation and component failure.
+Tips to extend life are to check contamination levels regularly because as soon as the fluid starts drifting over this there will be an increased risk of unreliable operation and component failure.

 16/15/11 Contamination level

 This is the target level for the reliable operation of many systems.
 Good industrial control systems should run happily for long periods of continuous duty.

 Piston pumps will be required to consistently meet this level of cleanliness.
 Actuators and air breathers will probably remain in clean environments or the equipment will include effective flushing or offline cleaning facilities.

 Component life should be good for 10000 hours.
 Silting is unlikely to occur and repeatable, smooth, proportional control should be achieved.

 Tips to extend life are to continuously monitor the system, particularly if mobile equipment is working in different environments.
 Monitoring will also warn of component failure before any major failure occurs and contamination from serious damage gets into the rest of the system.
 Achieving this level as a worse case, probably after flushing, is likely to give even lower levels of contamination under extended running.

 15/13/11 Contamination level